 - Weed Eater: “Weed wackers” can be effective for reaching smaller patches of invasives in areas where the Lightfoot cannot access.

 - Metal Blade Weed Removal: Ideal for smaller-stemmed invasives that are less dense and ensures that treated stems are close to the ground.

-Please contact Habitat Restoration Coordinator Matt Mellenthin, 541 929-3408 and visit our Projects: Terrestrial Habitat Restoration page for examples of Mechanical Treatment Projects completed by IRM.
+Please contact Habitat Restoration Coordinator Matt Mellenthin, matt(at)irmforestry(dot)com or 541 929-3408.
+Visit our Projects: Terrestrial Habitat Restoration page for examples of Mechanical Treatment Projects completed by IRM.